wilczek112/docReservations/README.md

 server=http://localhost:8080

+debug=true

-debug=true //it will make display errors on start that a lot of beans do not work properly, ignore.
+#it will make display errors on start that a lot of beans do not work properly, ignore.

 db.generate.enabled=false